Buckfast Abbey: Organ

+Ad Fontes

+Ad Fontes is a record label founded by Buckfast Abbey dedicated to presenting recordings of sacred music.
+As well as featuring the Abbey's own choirs and organists, the label collaborates with external soloists and choirs to produce recordings of music from the Catholic tradition, a notable example of this being The Choir of Westminster Cathedral.

 Bells

 The tower contains fifteen bells.
-There is a ring of twelve bells with a tenor weighing 41 long hundredweight (with two extra semi tone bells) surrounding the 7.5 ton bourdon bell called Hosanna.
-They are widely regarded as one of the finest sets of change ringing bells in the world.
+There is a ring of twelve bells, with a tenor weighing 41 long hundredweight (with two extra semi tone bells) surrounding the 7.5 ton bourdon bell called Hosanna.
 In August 2018, the Abbey hosted the Millennium Bell Ringing Festival in celebration of its 1000th year since the foundation of the monastery.